Funding

 When you qualify as a teacher by gaining Qualified Teacher Status (QTS), you can apply for salaried positions.
 Teacher salaries generally follow the main pay scale set by the Department for Education.

-Subject to satisfactory performance, this would usually reach the top of the pay scale in six years.
+Subject to satisfactory performance, teachers would usually reach the top of the pay scale in six years.

 Most established teachers will earn more than this maximum by progressing onto the upper pay range for teachers, or by becoming a leading practitioner.